franciscobonand/transaction-routine/README.md

 #### Unit Test

-The unit tests provided in `/tests` focus on validating and testing the services that contain some additional logic besides sending requests to the repository.
+The unit tests provided in `/tests` focus on validating and testing handlers and the services that contain some additional logic besides sending requests to the repository.
-Tests related to server handlers and database queries were covered in the **Load Test** section below.
+Tests related to database queries were covered in the **Load Test** section below.

 Running the unit tests: